if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

         - Look up the full, parsed config for the active strip's generator.
         - Loop through the parsed `input` properties and draw a corresponding `PointerProperty` from the strip's collection for each one.
     3.  **Pre-selection:** Implement the logic in `GMB_OT_add_generator_strip` to automatically populate input properties from pre-selected strips, as per the requirements.
+- **Testable Outcome:**
+    1. Define a generator with a YAML `input` property named "Prompt".
+    2. Add the generator strip to the VSE.
+The side panel now shows a "Prompt" property with a strip selector.
+    3. Add a Text strip to the timeline.
+You can select this Text strip in the "Prompt" property.
+    4. Test pre-selection: select a Text strip, then add the generator strip.
+The "Prompt" property is automatically filled.

 ## [ ] Milestone 4: Asynchronous Generation Operator